-Mr. Bricker was recognized as a Northern California “Rising Star” in 2015, 2016, 2017 and 2018 for Intellectual Property by Super Lawyers magazine.
+Mr. Bricker was recognized as a Northern California “Rising Star” in 2019 and the four years immediately preceding for Intellectual Property by Super Lawyers magazine.

 Represented client in lawsuit involving terminated distributor asserting counterclaims for antitrust violations, deceptive franchise practices and dealer termination claims.

 Represented tequila producer in ICC arbitration involving disputes under tequila supply and distribution agreement.

 Represented Williams-Sonoma, Inc. against trademark infringement claims rooted in an initial interest confusion theory based on the retailer’s display of goods in its search engine results.